GUYS That LIGHT

 To say that Bradd has been there, done that, would be an understatement, but he still tries to learn something new everyday.
 One of his sources of knowledge and great ideas about lighting comes from Robb Fischer, who by the way really does have the best eye in the business.

 Bradd lists his greatest victory as defeating cancer (again) and a carotid artery blowout.

 And the four most important things in life that keep him wakin' up everyday?

-Well, they are Sara, Olivia, Emma and Ava!
+Well, they are his girls Olivia, Emma and Ava!
 With a pinch of help from Mr. Cinnamon Dolce Latte.

 Mark began his professional film and video career working at an NBC affiliated television station in its commercial production division back in 1984.
 Six years later he left to form his own small company, MJM Enterprises.
 After four years of going solo Mark joined forces with a good friend, Director and Cinematographer Robb Fischer to form The Electric Sun Corporation a full service lighting and grip rental house providing artificial illumination for moving pictures.